mirajhamid/react-essentials/README.md

   based on state change of perticular useState value
 - useReducer - to do same as useState but we can define our own fuction to chnage the state

+### Phase03

+- Asynchronous react
+- Fetch data using hooks (useState and useEffect)
+- Read and display using API
+- Handleing and loading states

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts